PrivateAIM/documentation/src/guide/deployment/hub-docker-compose.md

 | `SUBNET`        |     ❌     | `172.40.1.0/24` | Used to change the default docker subnet.                         |

 To provide credentials to Harbor (either local or external), use the following Variable:
+> ⚠️ Important: Harbor must be accessible via https (plain http will fail).
+This is a limitation of Harbor.

 | Variable        | Mandatory | Use/Meaning                                                       |
 |-----------------|:---------:|-------------------------------------------------------------------|